sdkitagawa/Curso_em_Video/README.md

-# Curso_em_Video
+# CIV
+### Course in Video
-Repository created to have some fun with Python exercises made by [@gustavoguanabara](https://github.com/gustavoguanabara)
+Repository created to have some fun with the content of the Course in Video - Python made by [@gustavoguanabara](https://github.com/gustavoguanabara)